turinglabsorg/datahub-learn/network-documentation/secret/tutorials/delegate-and-unbond-tokens.md

 ### Define TX message

-Now, you need to define the TX message that allows you to specify delegator address, validator address and the amount of token you want to delegate.
+Now, you need to define the TX message that allows you to specify the delegator address, validator address and the amount of tokens you want to delegate.
 In the `delegate.js` file under the comment `// 1.
 Define TX message` add the following code snippet:

 ```JavaScript
   const sendMsg = {